RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/simple_metric_pages/ProbabilityConservationMetric.md

 [[include:simple_metric_ProbabilityConservationMetric_type]]

 ### General description
 A metric for calculating the conservation of a position given some predicted probabilities (using the relative Shannon Entropy).
 The returned value is between 0 (no conservation, all amino acids are equally likely) to 1 (fully conserved, only one amino acid is predicted).
 This metric alone does not require compilation with `extras=tensorflow,torch` but the model predictions that are typically input do.
-See [[Building Rosetta with TensorFlow and PyTorch]] for the compilation setup.
+See [[Building Rosetta with TensorFlow and Torch]] for the compilation setup.

 ### Example